Joanna-S-Lee/T3A2-A/README.md

 **Goal:**

-They want to be able to make informed decision on the places they eat in, making sure the restaurant that it is up to their high standards.
+They want to be able to make informed decision on the places they eat in, making sure that the restaurant is up to their high standards.

 **Problem:**